Master of Arts in Theology & Culture: Ministry

 4 residency gatherings

-With a broad understanding of the church as the people of God, this degree prepares students for new expressions of missional, formational, and worshiping communities that transform.
-The Master of Arts in Theology & Culture: Ministry program is designed to guide you into responsive, contextual, and courageous approaches to ministry at a time when faith practices are being redefined and expressions of church are being reimagined for the future.
+With a broad understanding of the church as the people of God, the Ministry specialization prepares students for new expressions of missional, formational, and worshiping communities that transform.
+The Ministry specialization is designed to guide you into responsive, contextual, and courageous approaches to ministry at a time when faith practices are being redefined and expressions of church are being reimagined for the future.

 You will learn practical tools for deep listening to the particular needs and laments of place and community and discerning the formative work of convening missional groups unto the ultimate goal of flourishing for all.